Gibberlings3/transitions/transitions/readme.transitions.english.txt

 http://www.baldursgate-refugium.de/mods/sarevok-wiederherstellung/

-Endless BG1 components are licensed under CC BY-NC-SA 3.0 and used with the permission of the mod's author, jastey.
+Endless BGEE components are licensed under CC BY-NC-SA 3.0 and used with the permission of the mod's author, jastey.

 https://www.gibberlings3.net/mods/other/endlessbg1/